sam-falvo/xst/README.md

 and is actually usable at least as a MMIO-accessible SPI engine *today* if you wanted to.

 Based on this analysis,
+I predict
 *complete* Spacewire implementations
 will always consume
-more resources than a comparably sized UART.
+more resources than a comparably sized UART, and may not represent the most efficient use of real-estate for wider word widths.

 Spacewire transmitters also proves *slower* than comparable UART-based designs.
 Based on the timing analyses provided by the `icotime` tool,